vdella/glasses/README.md

 ## What's to install?

+You will need [Python3.10](https://computingforgeeks.com/how-to-install-python-on-ubuntu-linux-system/) and its Tkinter bundle package.
 Although Tkinter is Python's standard GUI lib, it has to be installed apart from the language.
 To obtain Tkinter, you must use